skelloapp/recruitment-test/README.md

     bundle

-and should be ready to go.
-Alternatively, you can install the dependencies one by one using gem install, e.g.
+and you should be ready to go.

-    gem install rspec-given

-Have a look at the Gemfile for all dependencies.